Harini-Pavithra/AI-Product-Manager-Nanodegree/Create a Medical Image Annotation Job/README.md

 In this mapping, we match (just drag and drop) appropriate columns from Your Data (on L.H.S) to the Template column (on R.H.S) and click on Save Mapping.

+## STEP 8

+The next step is to edit the Title, CML code and Instructions according to the job we have in hand.
+Since we want our annotators to identify whether an image contains a Pneumonia signs or not, we edit all the three accordingly, as can be seen in the image below

+We can see that we have edited the Title to suit our job.
+The next critical step is to edit the CML code for the same.
+We are simply asking the annotators a question, whether they think that there is a Pneumonia sign in the given image or not, so we have two options Yes and No (which were already present in the template).
+To account for uncertainty because of the lack of clarity in pictures, we add one more checkbox to the existing Yes and No, a Maybe button for when the annotators are unable to figure out if a parking sign actually exists and we simply edit out the rest of the code.
+This is how the above CML code edit renders as a UI element.